Compiled research pass

 - Isabelle Anguelovski & James J.T.
 Connolly, eds., The Green City and Social Injustice (Routledge, 2021).

-- Robert O. Self, American Babylon (Princeton, 2003) — postwar Oakland.
+- Robert O. Self, American Babylon (Princeton, 2003), on postwar Oakland.

 - Nathan McClintock, “From Industrial Garden to Food Desert,” in Cultivating Food Justice (MIT Press, 2011).